 - 1. The infrastructure manager is responsible for the allocation of capacity in accordance with the procedure set out in sections 4.2, 4.3, 4.5, 4.8 and 7.3.5.3 of the Network Statement as well as the provisions of the decision referred to in Section 61(1) and Section 67 Railways Act. - 2.
-Capacity allocated in the form of train paths is allocated for the maximum duration of one timetable period. - 3.
-If the capacity allocated to a titleholder pursuant to Article 38(1), last paragraph of 2012/34/EU is transferred by the titleholder to a railway undertaking with notification given to the infrastructure manager, all rights and obligations agreed between the titleholder and the infrastructure manager with regard to the transferred capacity will be terminated, with the exception of the payment obligation for the transferred capacity as applicable at the time of transfer.
-The infrastructure manager and the railway undertaking to whom the capacity is transferred will accept the transferred capacity subject to the Access Agreement concluded between the railway undertaking and the infrastructure manager unless the railway undertaking informs the infrastructure manager within five working days and in writing that it does not accept the transferred capacity. - 4.
-The railway undertaking is not permitted to transfer the allocated capacity to a third party. - 5.
-In the event of an emergency and if absolutely necessary as a result of a disruption or imminent disruption that renders the Railway temporarily unusable according to the procedure referred to in section 4.3.2.3.2, 4.3.2.3.3 en 4.3.2.3.4 point a of the Network Statement, the allocated capacity is cancelled.
-In case of a threat of disruption in the short term, the network manager will provide specifics and motives why restoration measures are required in the short term in order to prevent the occurrence of an actual disruption that could impact negatively on the safe runnability of the railways and/or uninterrupted train traffic.
-The network manager will strive to allocate capacity for rerouting. - 6.
-If the titleholder has used the allocated capacity for a period of at least one month, i.e. 30 consecutive days (starting at any given date) within one timetable for less than the threshold value mentioned in section 4.8.3 or 7.3.5.3.7 of the Network Statement, the titleholder will surrender or the network manager will withdraw the allocated capacity during the remaining period of that timetable, unless this is due to non-economic reasons beyond the control of the titleholder.
-The network manager will hereby observe a notice period of two weeks. - 7.
-The network manager reserves the right to withdraw or change allocated capacity in the cases below. - a.
-When instructed to do so by the competent authorities or in order to prevent such an instruction, on condition that the instruction relates to a situation defined in adequate concrete terms.
-If legal remedies are available, the network manager will use them if necessary.
-The network manager will consult the titleholder(s) concerned in good time. - b.
-In the interests of public order. - c.
-Following a report as referred to in Article 7.2 of these General Terms & Conditions or after receipt of the Minister's decision to withdraw the documents referred to in Article 7.2 or if a valid proof of insurance within the meaning of Section 55 Railways Act cannot be provided by the railway undertaking.
-The network manager will only withdraw or modify allocated capacity after notifying the titleholder that and on what grounds withdrawal or change occurs. - d. insofar as this concerns capacity that has been allocated for the purpose of providing passenger transport services by rail, but which the titleholder is no longer entitled to provide in accordance with the Passenger Transport Act 2000 or a public service contract as referred to in Article 2(i) of Regulation 1370/2007. - 8.
-When using the authority referred to in the previous paragraph, the network manager will make every effort to limit the negative consequences thereof for the titleholder in terms of duration and scale.
-The network manager will consult in advance with the titleholder if it wishes to exercise the authority referred to in the previous paragraph in order to prevent an instruction by the competent authority.
+Capacity allocated in the form of train paths is allocated for the maximum duration of one timetable period. - If the capacity allocated to a titleholder pursuant to Article 38(1), last paragraph of 2012/34/EU is transferred by the titleholder to a railway undertaking with notification given to the infrastructure manager, all rights and obligations agreed between the titleholder and the infrastructure manager with regard to the transferred capacity will be terminated, with the exception of the payment obligation for the transferred capacity as applicable at the time of transfer.
+The infrastructure manager and the railway undertaking to whom the capacity is transferred will accept the transferred capacity subject to the Access Agreement concluded between the railway undertaking and the infrastructure manager unless the railway undertaking informs the infrastructure manager within five working days and in writing that it does not accept the transferred capacity.
+The railway undertaking is not permitted to transfer the allocated capacity to a third party. - Ine railway undertaking is not permitted to transfer the allocated capacity to a third party.
+In the event of an emergency and if absolutely necessary as a result of a disruption or imminent disruption that renders the Railway temporarily unusable according to the procedure referred to in section 4.3.4 point a - that renders the Railway temporarily unusable according to the procedure referred to in section 4.3.4 point a of the Network Statement, the allocated capacity is cancelled.
+In case of a threat of disruption in the short term, the network infrastructure ance within the meaning of Section 55 Railways Act cannot be provided by the railway undertaking.
+The infrastructure manager will only withdraw or modify allocated capacity after notifying the titleholder that and on what grounds withdrawal or change occurs. - a. insofar as this concerns capacity that has been allocated for the purpose of providing passenger transport services by rail, but which the titleholder is no longer entitled to provide in accordance with the Passenger Transport Act 2000 or a public service contract as referred to in Article 2(i) of Regulation 1370/2007. - 6.
+When using the authority referred to in the previous paragraph, the infrastructure manager will make every effort to limit the negative consequences thereof for the titleholder in terms of duration and scale.
+The infrastructure manager will consult in advance with the titleholder if it wishes to exercise the authority referred to in the previous paragraph in order to prevent an instruction by the competent authority.